Correlation Between Regions Financial and Washington Trust

 Pair Corralation between Regions Financial and Washington Trust

-Allowing for the 90-day total investment horizon Regions Financial is expected to generate 0.72 times more return on investment than Washington Trust.
-However, Regions Financial is 1.4 times less risky than Washington Trust.
-It trades about -0.12 of its potential returns per unit of risk.
-Washington Trust Bancorp is currently generating about -0.09 per unit of risk.
-If you would invest 2,653 in Regions Financial on November 30, 2024 and sell it today you would lose (282.00) from holding Regions Financial or give up 10.63% of portfolio value over 90 days.
+Allowing for the 90-day total investment horizon Regions Financial is expected to under-perform the Washington Trust.
+But the stock apears to be less risky and, when comparing its historical volatility, Regions Financial is 1.22 times less risky than Washington Trust.
+The stock trades about -0.09 of its potential returns per unit of risk.
+The Washington Trust Bancorp is currently generating about 0.02 of returns per unit of risk over similar time horizon.
+If you would invest 3,055 in Washington Trust Bancorp on December 29, 2024 and sell it today you would earn a total of 25.00 from holding Washington Trust Bancorp or generate 0.82% return on investment over 90 days.

 Time Period3 Months [change]